synadia-io/nex/README.md

 The `nex node preflight` command is here to help you bootstrap your system and ensure that you have all of the elements you need to start and operate Nex nodes.

 The pre-flight check requires a configuration file so it can perform the appropriate checks.
-If you don't already have a configuration file, then Nex's `preflight` command will generate a new one for you in `./config.json`, as shown below:
+If you don't already have a configuration file, then Nex's `preflight --init` flag will generate a new one for you in `./config.json`, as shown below:

 ```json
 {